Best Sales Navigator Scraping Tools (2026): Comparison & Reviews

 Databases differ according to:

 Of course, many of the solutions below are much more than mere people databases.
 They might offer contact data (emails, phone numbers), technographic data, CRM integrations, outbound platform features, AI capabilities, etc. But today, we are evaluating the core aspects of their lead databases: the number and quality of the people profiles.
-We have split the players in 3 categories: the Find People APIs, the phone-focussed databases and the low-cost databases
+We are looking at this from the perspective of someone who wants to source leads and build prospect lists.

-Data Providers Size Diversity Freshness Quality People Search: price per 1000 results
+Data Providers Size Diversity Freshness Quality Pricing (per 1000 results)

 Apollo 230M ★★ ★★ $0.3